yt-dlp/yt-dlp/README.md

 </div>
 <!-- MANPAGE: END EXCLUDED SECTION -->

-yt-dlp is a command-line video and audio downloader for [thousands of sites](supportedsites.md).
+yt-dlp is a feature-rich command-line audio/video downloader for [thousands of sites](supportedsites.md).
 The project is a fork of [youtube-dl](https://github.com/ytdl-org/youtube-dl) based on the now inactive [youtube-dlc](https://github.com/blackjack4494/yt-dlc).

 <!-- MANPAGE: MOVE "USAGE AND OPTIONS" SECTION HERE -->